katyperrycbt/material-ripple-button/README.md

 | -------------------------------------------------------------------------------------- | --------- |
 | [Default attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) | YES       |

+*Note*: Disable ripple and turn it into normal button by adding attribute `data-noripple`

 You can use any attribute, these will be completely passed directly into the `<button>` tag

 ### Example